bgokul8056/Tourist-Behaviour-Analysis/README.md

 5) "Seasonal trend analysis" is performed on the same San Francisco records which was fed as input to the first step.
 Any other region can also be given as input to `Seasonal_SF.ipynb` notebook and the output can be viewed as images in the notebook.
 The results of the implementation is recorded and stored in Results -> TrendEstimation -> SeasonalTrend file.

+The following image shows the architecture of the proposed system.

 ## 6. RESULTS Folder
 This folder contains the results obtained from each step.
 This can be used to better visualise the output and gain a better understanding of what is really happening.